firefox-devtools/profiler/CONTRIBUTING.md

 We have snapshot tests to ensure that components output the expected markup.
 If you change a `render` function, it will likely produce some snapshot failures when running `yarn test`.
 If the snapshot changes are what you expect, you can run `yarn test -u` to update the snapshots.
 Don't forget to include them in your commit as well.

-### Updating locales

-If your PR adds string that need localization to other languages please only update `locales/en-US/app.ftl`.
-Do not update other locales.

 ## Exposing the web application publicly

 If you'd like to use [profiler.firefox.com](https://profiler.firefox.com) via URLs that are not `localhost` (e.g. live preview, proxy, other device...) you can expose the web application publicly like so: